Entering the U.S. With a DUI – Pardon ServicesSummary

 Get free and fast advice via WhatsApp for any questions you have!

-Moreover, be prepared to explain the circumstances surrounding your offenses.
-This proactive approach can help mitigate any concerns the border agents may have regarding your criminal history.
+- Context Matters: Be prepared to explain the circumstances surrounding your offenses, as this can help mitigate any concerns the border agents may have regarding your criminal history.
+For example, detailing any rehabilitation efforts or changes in your lifestyle can be beneficial.

-• Letters of Explanation: Obtain letters from legal advisors to provide additional clarity regarding your offenses.
+Letters of Explanation: Obtain letters from legal advisors to provide additional clarity regarding your offenses, which can help humanize your situation.
+These letters should ideally highlight your character, changes made since the offenses, and any positive contributions to society.

-• Certification: Carry both original documents and certified copies to avoid disputes about their validity.
+Certification: Carry both original documents and certified copies to avoid disputes about their validity, ensuring that you are prepared for any inquiries.
+This preparation can help you present a strong case for your entry.

 Consequences of Insufficient Documentation: